enzymefinance/protocol/README.md

 ### Using the logger

-To help debug the system, the test environment has a test logger that logs into `./logs/`.
+To help debug the system, the test environment has loggers that log into `./logs/`.
 This keeps the terminal clean but also a great possibility to inspect the logs in detail.
 Here is how it works:

 Inside a function that has the environment, the `environment.logger` is a curried function with the following signature: